bhnord/activities/README.md

 Save the date for our next Puppy Yoga class with The Point EB + adoptable pups from Sweet Paws Rescue!
 <a href="https://www.eventbrite.com/e/park-9-puppy-yoga-with-sweet-paws-rescue-and-the-point-eb-tickets-1262514818809?aff=oddtdtcreator" target="_blank">info link</a>

+### The JOY Dance Party

+**04/19 06:00PM - 04/19 10:00PM @ Roundhead Brewing Company**
+We are excited to welcome special guest DJ Kelvin Sylvester to the JOY party with and resident DJs Jenene Cook and Jesse Cardoso.
+<a href="https://www.facebook.com/share/15mteAQNrT/" target="_blank">info link</a>

 ### We Black Folk Presents Cultural Crossroads (Feat Fabiola Méndez & Kina Zoré)

 **04/19 06:00PM - 04/19 10:00PM @ Croma Space**